oldany/dropmind/README.md

 ## ✨ What you can capture

-DropMind is built for fast, frictionless capture.

-You can quickly drop:
+Quickly drop anything you don’t want to lose:

 - links to read later
 - screenshots from mobile
-- temporary files between devices
+- files between devices
 - quick notes
 - ideas or reminders

 ### Core capabilities